Kurhaus Bergün: Austerity years and a move downmarket

-The new century
+21st century

 In 2002 a group of the former regular guests teamed up to form the company "Kurhaus Bergün AG" and in the same year succeeded in buying the hotel for 1.5 Million Swiss francs.
 Under the direction of an architect from Sissach called Heini Dalcher the building was lovingly restored over a period of several years.
 The hotel was in most respects structurally sound, and most of the original walls and ceilings were in most places well protected by panels placed over them in the conversion work of the 1950s.
 A lot of the old furniture was found in the roof loft where it had stood untouched for half a century.

 Work started on returning the ground floor rooms to their original condition.
 The 230m² dining room with its original windows and rehabilitated wall coverings and light fittings is described as one of the most precious Jugendstil (Art Nouveau) interiors in Switzerland.
 In 2010 the bar came back into operation with its original "seating booths", along with the cinema room.
 Work has also progressed reinstating and restoring the bedrooms: those on the first, second and third floors now have modern en suite bathrooms, though less expensive rooms on the fourth floor with access to shared shower and wc facilities are still available.
 The original wall paintings had been covered over with white paint and are initially visible only in small carefully exposed "windows" in the coating.
 The old Rattan furnishings are being recreated by a family firm in Viet Nam, using the original specifications.

 In 2009 the Kurhaus Bergün joined the "Swiss-Historic-Hotels" marketing co-operative, of which the hotel's director, Christof Steiner, is currently (2015) president.

-In 2021 Kurhaus Bergün – Der Traum vom Grand Hotel was published, a comprehensive investigation of the history of the Kurhaus since its construction 1904-1906.
+In 2021 Kurhaus Bergün – Der Traum vom Grand Hotel was published, a comprehensive investigation of the history of the Kurhaus since its construction 1904–1906.